HAhmedHesham/Evolution-of-Kotlin-apps-2022-replication-package/README.md

 ---
 ```
     .
-    |--- Anki-Android/       	          The data the was collected after running each trial of the experiment for the application Anki-Android.
+    |--- Anki-Android/       	          Data collected after running each trial of the experiment for the application Anki-Android.
-    |--- UHabit/                          The data the was collected after running each trial of the experiment for the application UHabit.
+    |--- UHabit/                          Data collected after running each trial of the experiment for the application UHabit.
-    |--- wifianalyzer/                    The data the was collected after running each trial of the experiment for the application Wifianalyzer.
+    |--- wifianalyzer/                    Data collected after running each trial of the experiment for the application Wifianalyzer.
     |--- List of apps - Subjects Selection.xlsx/       An xlsx file that contains the initial pool of apps after appying the exclusion and inclusion criteria.

 ```